mlueft/ppp/README.md

 3. Clicking on a py file in an error output opens the file in the py folder.
    You have to switch to the coresbonding file in the src folder.
-4. Line number in error messages are not correct anymore, because gcc introduces some lines at the top to files in the py flder.
+4. Line number in error messages are not correct anymore, because gcc introduces some lines at the top to files in the py folder.